yukewF2023/18755-Project/README.md

 2. Put it in the root directory of the project.
 3. For temporal network:
 4. For age group network:
-5. For weapon network: to cunstruct the crime-weapon bipartite network: run crime_weapon.py.
+5. For weapon network: to construct the crime-weapon bipartite network: run crime_weapon.py.
 To construct the projection network and related analysis, run crime_weapon_multigraph.py.
 To construct the visual map, run weapon_visual_map.py.